epsilonrt/spaiot-lib/README.md

 To play a push button:
 1. The button must be selected by transmitting a 16-bit word that applies a low level to a pin of this push button,
-2. Then she put nWR in the top state,
+2. Then put nWR in the top state,
 3. Activates a pull-up resistance on SDATA,
 4. Toggle the signal SDATA input,
 5. Then after a delay of a few microseconds, to read the state of SDATA, which is connected to the other pin of the button.